Private Business Loans

 • Have a legal advisor review the agreement.
 Don't sign any funding contract without understanding the repayment terms and structure, fees, and any personal guarantees.

 • Check your state's usury laws.
-Some states cap the maximum interest rate a lender can legally charge.
+Some states cap the maximum interest rate a lender can legally charge on small business loans.

 • Understand the full APR.
-Private lenders may present interest as a factor rate or flat fee, but you'll want to calculate the true annualized cost.
+Private lenders may present interest as a factor rate or flat fee, but you'll want to calculate the true annualized cost to compare options fairly.

 • Clarify all fees.
-Origination fees, prepayment penalties, or daily repayment schedules can impact your cash flow more than expected.
+Origination fees, prepayment penalties, or daily repayment schedules can impact your cash flow more than expected, and these details should be clear before you accept funding.

 Get Fast, Flexible Private Business Funding Today